Serengeti Cultural Maasai

 Like any other community the Maasai also have elders who are the people in charge of discipline, they have schools where children go and study; this means that you can have a visit to one of the school and see how the children study.
 They have a village clinic where those in need of medication go.

-Above all; when you visit Serengeti though its main highlight is the wildlife; you won’t regret ever visiting a Maasai community since you will be exposed to the other side of how people live and associate with one another.
+when you visit Serengeti though its main highlight is the wildlife; you won’t regret ever visiting a Maasai community since you will be exposed to the other side of how people live and associate with one another.
 It is a great experience!